MarkHMorrison/nexus-theme/README.md

 ## Installation

-### COMING SOON --- Using Sublime Package Control
+### Using Sublime Package Control

 If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Nexus Theme via the `Package Control: Install Package` menu item.
 The Nexus Theme package is listed as `Theme - Nexus` in the packages list.

 ### Using Git

-Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.
+Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 2/3 application settings area.

 Go to your Sublime Text 2 `Packages` directory and clone the theme repository using the command below: